 Work For Accommodation In Vietnam

 Give working for your accommodation a try.
-Many hostels in Vietnam offer those who are staying a free place to rest your head.
-Though in exchange you must be willing to help with cleaning, front desk, and other general duties.
+Many hostels in Vietnam offer those who are staying a free place to rest their head.
+Though in exchange you must be willing to help with cleaning, the front desk, and other general duties.

 Another option is WWOOFing or Helpx.